Our Clinical Trials

 Trial Overview:

-The Phase 1b, open-label, first-in-human clinical trial (NCT06657144) is designed to evaluate tagmokitug (formerly known as CHS-114) in combination with toripalimab in patients with advanced solid tumors:
+The Phase 1b, multi-center, open-label, study (NCT06657144) is designed to evaluate tagmokitug (formerly known as CHS-114) in combination with toripalimab in patients with advanced solid tumors:

-Cohort A: Tagmokitug + toripalimab combination dose study will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in combination with toripalimab in patients with second-line unresectable, locally advanced or metastatic gastric, Gastro-esophageal-junction (GEJ), or esophageal adenocarcinoma that is human epidermal growth factor receptor 2 (HER2) – negative and microsatellite stable (MSS)/proficient mismatch repair (pMMR).
-Up to approximately 40 participants will be randomized to two dosing arms.
+Cohort A: Tagmokitug + toripalimab combination dose study will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in combination with toripalimab in patients with second line gastro-esophageal-junction (GEJ), or esophageal adenocarcinoma.

 For more information, please visit clinicaltrials.gov.